vagabondan/node-db4bix/README.md

 - Oracle
 - MSSQL

-We are planning to add MySQL and othr DBs support.
+We are planning to add MySQL and other DBs support.
 You can easily extend list of supported DBs, see ./dbs/db-plugins.

 Configuration syntax in Zabbix stays untouched, but we will extend it too...